jakobvase/hugo-blog/content/investigations/router.md

 - Pretty
 - Mimo 4x4

+### Ubiquiti Edge Router

+This was the one they used at work.

 ### Cable from router (Low tech)

 Requires a 20 M cable and a ethernet->usb-c converter.
 Is not as pretty.
 Doesn't